Overview#

 If you intend to use this library to create a Reddit bot, please read the bottiquette before wreaking havoc all over the internet.

-The amount of historical data that can be obtained from Reddit and its API is limited.
-For data science or academic research that requires large volumes of data from Reddit, using the Pushshift service to bulk download historical archives is a more suitable option.
+Doing data science?
+Know that the amount of historical data that can be obtained from the Reddit API is limited.
+For data science or academic research purposes that requires large volumes of data, using the Pushshift service to bulk download historical archives may be a more suitable option.
 Visit r/pushshift to learn more.